-This lab course introduces modern techniques of data management, especially with personal computers using MS Access.
+This lab course introduces modern techniques of data management.
+Knowledge-based systems and data warehousing will also be covered.
 Students will learn the concepts of data normalization elements and their organization into proper schemata.
-Screen design and report generation will also be covered.
 Working with database management systems necessarily involves programming and sequential thinking skills, whereby students create and manipulate databases.
 (Prerequisite: LCIS1320 or equivalent)